smshuai/smshuai.github.io/_pages/job.md

 horizontal: false
 ---

-Currently, we are looking for 1 Administrative Assistant (行政助理), 1 Research Assistant (科研助理) and 2 Postdoctoral Fellows.
+Currently, we are looking for 1 Administrative Assistant, 1 Research Assistant and 2 Postdoctoral Fellows.
+#### **About SUSTech**
+Southern University of Science and Technology (SUSTech; 南方科技大学) is a public research university established in 2011, funded by the Shenzhen Municipality.
+Widely regarded as a pioneer and innovator in collectively moving China’s higher education forward to match the nation’s ever-growing role in the international arena, SUSTech is quickly becoming a globally-renowned university that contributes significantly to the advancement of science and technology by excelling in interdisciplinary research, nurturing creative future leaders and creating knowledge for society.
+Located in Shenzhen, one of the fastest growing cities in China and reputed as China’s “Silicon Valley”, SUSTech enjoys strong connections with top global companies and renowned universities around the world.
+(Source: [Times Higher Education](https://www.timeshighereducation.com/hub/southern-university-science-and-technology))

+To learn more about SUSTech, please visit the [official website](https://www.sustech.edu.cn/en/about-en.html).

 #### **Postdoctoral Fellow**